shawlab-moffitt/CSEminer-manuscript/CSEminer_Webserver/README.md

+CSE-miner
-CSE-miner attempts to prioritize highly expressed protein-coding exons as targets for antibody/CAR-based therapy.
+Provides a repository of highly expressed protein-coding exons as targets for antibody/CAR-based therapy.

-*Table View*
+**Table View**

 ExonID: Exon coordinates on the hg38 genome